The Bear (1988 film): Critical reception

-The film was a critical success, holding an 88% "Fresh" rating on the review aggregate website Rotten Tomatoes from 16 reviews.
+The film was a critical success.
+It holds an 88% "Fresh" rating on the review aggregate website Rotten Tomatoes, based on 16 reviews with an average rating of 7.7/10.
+On Metacritic, the film holds a weighted average score of 60 out of 100 based on 12 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Some critics pointed to The Bears adult handling of the wildlife film genre, which is often dismissed as belonging solely to children's films.
 While positively reviewing the film, critic Roger Ebert wrote that The Bear "is not a cute fantasy in which bears ride tricycles and play house.
 It is about life in the wild, and it does an impressive job of seeming to show wild bears in their natural habitat" and that scenes from the film, especially those "of horseplay and genuine struggles – gradually build up our sense of the personalities of these animals".

 Janet Maslin of The New York Times, however, believing that the film was less about its wild characters and more about personification, wrote: "The Bear...is a remarkable achievement only on its own terms, which happen to be extremely limited and peculiar...its true emphasis is not on wildlife.
 Instead, it grafts the thoughts and dreams of more commonplace beings onto bear-shaped stand-ins."
 Writing for the hunting and fishing magazine Field & Stream, editor Cathleen Erring stated that The Bear not only stripped its human characters of "all sympathetic traits and [gave] them to the bears", but it also created "a caricature that will subject anyone embarking on a bear hunt ... to the kind of scorn previously reserved for 'Bambi Butchers'."